 The Public Use Cabins

 Two public use cabins are located on Big Bay.
 Carry Inlet and Neketa Bay each have one public use cabin.
 Each cabin can accommodate up to eight people.
-The fee for the cabin is $75 for peak use and $60 non-peak use per night.
+The cabin rental fee is $80 per night.
 This is a flat fee; it does not change according to party number.
 Cabins are rented to only one party at a time.
 Visitors can stay in the same cabin for up to seven consecutive nights per month.

 Fresh water is

 available at all cabin sites but requires rapid boiling for five minutes